 New releases of Capture One often contain new adjustment features like new or enhanced tools.
 To store adjustments of those new features in the catalog database Capture One will upgrade an existing catalog database on opening the first time with the newer version.
 You might see a message like the one below.

 This creates the database(s) with a .cocatalogdb.backup extension inside the catalog, which I show earlier in this blog in a screenshot.

-It is a good practice to always manually backup and verify your database before you upgrade the catalog database.
+It is a good practice to always manually back up and verify your database before you upgrade the catalog database.

 Other backup mechanisms versus the catalog backup like Time Machine on Mac.
 Different horses for different courses.

 A Time Machine backup on macOS is great for backing up documents and images.
-However, I advice you still use the Catalog Backup from Capture One for each change in the catalog.
+However, I advise you still use the Catalog Backup from Capture One for each change in the catalog.
 Note that the Catalog Backup is automatically saved to an external medium with the next Time Machine backup.